-Estrogen dominance can affect men and women (both cycling and menopausal).
+Estrogen dominance can affect men and women (both childbearing age and menopausal).

 The symptoms of estrogen dominance run the gamut, but here are a few of the most common symptoms:

 - Weight gain (especially around the hips and belly)

 There are two different ways estrogen can be “dominant”.

 “Frank” estrogen dominance is when estrogen levels are out of lab-range normal.

 “Relative” estrogen dominance is when there is too little progesterone to offset estrogen.
 In this situation, estrogen can still be lab-range low and cause estrogen dominance at the same time.

 There are multiple factors that can lead to estrogen dominance seen in the graphic below.

 When I’m working with a client who I suspect may be suffering from estrogen dominance, my first order of business is to order a test to confirm that estrogen dominance is at play.